Checkpoints

 / 100

-This hands-on lab will show you how to store and query data in Google Cloud Datastore using the Google Cloud.
+In this lab, you learn how to store and query data in Datastore using the Google Cloud console.

 To complete this lab, you need: